-- Ensure all staff and volunteers receive a Child Protection and Safeguarding Induction (including issuing the Child Protection and Safeguarding Policy which staff must sign to confirm they have read and understood). - Staff and volunteers will therefore be aware of: - (i) their personal responsibilities, - (ii) the local policy and procedures, - (iii) the need to be vigilant in identifying cases of abuse, - (iv) the appropriate way to take action and support a child who makes a disclosure. - Ensure that all members of staff receive safeguarding and refresher training in line with current Safeguarding Children's Partnership requirements, guidance and training materials.
-Safeguarding training will ensure members of staff and governors are aware of the need to be alert to signs and symptoms of abuse and know how to effectively respond to a child who makes a disclosure. - Updated guidance highlights that whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, Garswood Primary school's governing body and proprietors shall be doing all that they reasonably can to limit children's exposure to risks through the school's IT system.
-As part of this process, governing bodies and proprietors should ensure their school has appropriate filtering and monitoring systems in place and regularly review their effectiveness. - They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+Staff and volunteers will therefore be aware of:

+- (i) their personal responsibilities, - (ii) the local policy and procedures, - (iii) the need to be vigilant in identifying cases of abuse, - (iv) the appropriate way to take action and support a child who makes a disclosure. - f) Ensure that all members of staff receive safeguarding and refresher training in line with current LSCB's requirements, guidance and training materials.
+Safeguarding training will ensure members of staff and governors are aware of the need to be alert to signs and symptoms of abuse and know how to effectively respond to a child who makes a disclosure. - g) Updated guidance highlights that whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, Garswood Primary school's governing body and proprietors shall be doing all that they reasonably can to limit children's exposure to risks through the school's IT system.
+As part of this process, governing bodies and proprietors should ensure their school has appropriate filtering and monitoring systems in place and regularly review their effectiveness.
+They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 Governing bodies and proprietors should consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.